mikey-t/swig/docs/SwigSupplementalDocumentation.md

 }
 ```

-UPDATE: `tsx` will not currently work correctly for all functionality in a CommonJS project.
+UPDATE for tsx: `tsx` will not currently work correctly for all functionality in a CommonJS project.
 Either switch to `ts-node` or change the project to ESM.

 ## Recommended Usage

 My recommendation is to install `swig-cli` as as global npm package (`npm i -g swig-cli`) because it will run much faster (no initial delay from npm/npx - see below), and you can type less.
-Also, if you use this on many projects like I do, you don't have to remember to add npm aliases to each project.

 My opinion is that running stuff through npx and npm aliases is annoying because of the initial delay on each startup.
 For me this delay can be anywhere between 1 second and 4-8 seconds for some reason.
 That's not all that long, but it feels like an eternity when running a task that should only take a few milliseconds.
 This is why I prefer and recommend using a global install of `swig-cli` so you can call `swig` directly without incurring the startup delay.